AAM77/AAM77.github.io/_posts/2018-08-13-lets_talk_about_ruby_what_the_heck_are_blocks.markdown

 more_less { numbers.each { |x| puts x*11 } }
 ```

 Here, the block we are passing is a single and also accepts another block that is also on a single line.
 As a result, we place each block in its own set of curly braces `{  }`.
-We could have used a combination of `do ... end` and/or curly braces `{  }` to accomplish the same thing.
+We could have used a combination of `do ... end` and/or `{  }` to accomplish the same thing.
 <br>
 <br>